parku/docs/api/bookings.md

 `count`    | A limit on the number of objects to be returned.
 Count can range between 1 and 100 items. __Optional, default is 10.__
 `offset`   | An offset into the list of returned items.
 The API will return the requested number of items starting at that offset. __Optional, default is 0.__

+The result will be ordered by start and end date.
+The latest bookings will be first.

 <!--